-This is how to dehydrate bananas in a dehydrator or in the oven.
-Crispy dried fruit is a healthy snack kids and adults love.
+This is how to dehydrate bananas in a dehydrator or in the oven is here.
+Crispy dried fruit is a healthy snack our kids and we as adults just love.
 We showed you how to dehydrate apples a while back and just kept going with other fresh fruits.

 how to dehydrate bananas